-What's the limitations of the ESXi 5 Free Edition – the VMware vSphere Hypervisor?
-The free version of the VMware vSphere Hypervisor – ESXi 5, has got some limitations.
+What're the limitations of the ESXi 6.x Free Edition – the VMware vSphere Hypervisor?
+The free version of the VMware vSphere Hypervisor – ESXi 6.x, has got some limitations.
 I know it's been discussed on many places already, but I'm still getting questions about that and so I wanted to clear this out.

 Management Options – with the VMware Free Hypervisor you manage single server only.
 With the vSphere client, you connect to your ESXi host to manage your VMs etc… If you have many ESX hosts…… you can only manage them one-by-one.
 For example, you're running 2 ESXi hosts, you connect to them with 2 different vSphere client sessions.